 You can also start doing a partial push-up, which also uses the backs of your arms (triceps).
-Do 5 to 10 push ups, or until you feel fatigue in your arms.
-This is great progression to a full push-ups.
+Do 5 to 10 push-ups, or until you feel fatigued in your arms.
+This is a great progression to full push-ups.

 #3 – Downward Dog Position

 Putting your hands on a chair in a downward dog position is easier than a traditional downward dog position on the floor.
 Hold this position for 3-10 seconds.